 HOW TO PARTICIPATE?

-The bursary will be available to one male and one female enrolled in post-graduate studies in geoscience or a field of engineering related to mining, with a minimum of three year’s industry experience.
+The bursary will be available to two students enrolled in post-graduate studies in geoscience or a field of engineering related to mining, with a minimum of three year’s industry experience.

 The applicant must be able to demonstrate a strong interest in the economic development of the mineral industry through exploration, mineral resource estimation, mine geology, mine engineering or metallurgy.